How To Test The 220 Voltage Wires?

 While testing every wire one by one, the best way to mark the mal-functional or the hot wire is to stick a white paper tape and to identify it again write H for hot and N for No Current.
 This tip will help in assisting the electrician with working fast and hazardless.

-While testing the electric wires, you must not forget the lines that carry electricity in the backyard or lightens your garden.
+While testing the electric wires, you must not forget the lines that carry electricity in the backyard or lighten your garden.
 The continuity of power in the long wires is essential for smooth working.
-So, let’s go through the steps for check long wires:
+So, let’s go through the steps for checking long wires: